 Planning a road trip in Puglia?
-Matera and Alberobello have to probably be the two main destinations on your list.
-We also visited way more than that.
+While Matera and Alberobello are the two key destinations to visit, I also found a couple more adventure getaways to enjoy

-Matera and Alberobello are probably the two most unique villages in Italy and despite day trips departing every day from Bari, we think a road trip around Puglia would be the best choice.
+Matera and Alberobello are probably the two most unique villages in southern Italy and despite day trips departing every day from Bari, I think a road trip around Puglia would be the best choice.
+Furthermore, I learnt that visiting these two magical villages is just the beginning of the adventure.

 I went to Puglia looking for a region of adventure and nature activities.
 However, I ended up getting lost in two of the most fascinating places I´ve ever been.
 Puglia is not just a place for some views.
 This Italian region hides two of the most culturally important cities in the country: Matera and Alberobello.
 They are simply wonders of civilization – and not only because of its Roman history.